 #15 – Ticks

 A tick can crawl quickly and is also known to remain attached to a host while feeding.
-They’re also known to carry several diseases which can affect humans.
+They’re notorious for carrying several diseases which can affect humans.